PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Geofence labels
 A label is displayed for every geofence in the map to make it easier to associate a geofence with its corresponding polygon.
 Leaflet itself can display labels for polygons, however, these default labels have some problems.
 The precision with which the position of the label is calculated appears to be limited by the initial zoom value set for the map, meaning that with a lower default zoom, the label is sometimes either not centered within or completely outside its polygon.
+An example of this is shown in figure 2.8.

 \begin{figure}[H]
 	\centering